milenoss/mod-3-code-challenge/README.md

 A RandoPic user will be able to do the following things:

-  - As a user, when the page loads I will see an image, any comments that image has and the number of likes that image has
+  - As a user, when the page loads I will see an image, any comments that image has, and the number of likes that image has.

-  - As a user, I can click to like an image, which will increase the number of likes that image has by one
+  - As a user, I can click to like an image, which will increase the number of likes that image has by one.

   - As a user I can fill out an input fields and submit the form to add a comment to an image.
 I should see my new comment below any previous comments.